-Recently, the sister with whom I was coordinating developed hyperthyroidism.
+Recently, the sister with whom I was performing my duty developed hyperthyroidism.
 Gradually, her condition got to the point where she had to eat six meals a day.
 Due to the stress of illness, her strength gradually diminished, and she lived every day in depression, weakness and fatigue.
-Her body simply couldn’t comply with her desire to fulfill her duties and her illness became more and more advanced.
-I couldn’t understand why this was happening: This sister had left her family and a high-paying job with good benefits to devote herself to the fulfillment of her duties and she was very loyal.
-How could it be that, for all that she had given, she would be saddled with the torment of this illness in return? … I didn’t reveal my feelings outwardly, but my heart was in tumult—whenever anyone raised this issue I would lose my calm.
+Her body simply couldn’t comply with her desire to fulfill her duties, and her illness became more and more advanced.
+I couldn’t understand why this was happening.
+This sister had left her family and a high-paying job with good benefits to devote herself to the fulfillment of her duties and she was very loyal.
+How could it be that, for all that she had given, she would be saddled with the torment of this illness in return?
+I didn’t reveal my feelings outwardly, but my heart was in tumult—whenever anyone raised this issue I would lose my calm.

-Not long after, my sister and I parted ways, but I never forgot about her.
-One day, I asked my leader how my sister was doing.
-The leader said: “At first she had a very negative condition and refused to recognize the work of God.
-Later, she consciously adjusted her condition, seeking out God’s intention within the torment of her illness.
+Not long after, that sister and I parted ways, but I never forgot about her.
+One day, I asked my leader how the sister was doing.
+The leader said: “At first she was in a very negative state and failed to understand the work of God.
+Later, she consciously adjusted her condition, and sought out God’s intention within the torment of her illness.
 Through God’s words, she began to know herself and realize that she had not had true belief.
-Within her belief there was still an element of “exchange,” still a desire to gain blessings through her belief in God.
+Within her belief there was still a view of trade with God, still a desire to gain blessings through her belief in God.
 She also identified many other elements of rebelliousness within herself.
 Once she had realized these things about herself, her health improved dramatically.
-She’s recovering day by day, she’s back down to three meals a day and her condition is much better.
-She’s even able to help the brothers and sisters of her host family adjust their conditions….”
-When I heard this good news, I was truly shocked.
-I had thought that the torment of illness would wear down my sister’s resolve and cause her great suffering.
-Wracked by sickness, I believed her presence on the road forward would be more and more obscure.
+She’s recovering day by day.
+She’s back down to three meals a day and her condition is much better.
+She’s even able to give frequent fellowship about the truth to help and sustain the brothers and sisters.”
+When I heard this good news, I felt happy for her.
+But at the same time, I more so felt shocked.
+I had thought that the torment of illness would wear down the sister’s willpower and cause her great suffering physically and mentally.
+Wracked by sickness, I believed she would end up groping in the darkness more and more on the road of believing in God.
 I even suspected that she might be unable to go on.
 Today, faced with the reality of her situation, I was left standing agape.
-Not only had she not lost faith, but, through the refinement of her illness, had actually come to understand God’s work and recognize her corruption.
+Not only had she not lost faith in God, but, through the refinement of her illness, she had actually come to understand God’s work and recognize her corruption.
 She had learned from her experience and had made improvements to her life.
 Was this illness not a manifestation of God’s true love and real salvation of man?

-Dear God, thank You for working through all aspects of my surroundings to correct my absurd and misguided way of thinking and allow me to see that even if Your love is not in line with our notions, its manifestation is always aimed at improving and saving us.
-Your love acts are always imbued with the earnest toiling of Your heart and ineffable wisdom.
-I also realized that I previously didn’t have the slightest understanding of You and didn’t comprehend that Your love is often hidden within situations.
-Dear God, in honor of the love that You share with mankind, I offer You praise and gratitude!
+I prostrated myself before God and offered a prayer: O God, thank You for working through all aspects of my surroundings to remedy my absurd and misguided viewpoints on things and to allow me to see that, even if Your love is not in line with human notions, it is always there to transform and save us.
+Your love is always imbued with Your earnest intentions and Your ineffable wisdom.
+O God, in honor of the love that You share with mankind, I offer You praise and gratitude!
 I also hope that one day I too will receive this kind of love.
-Should this love be visited upon me, I vow to accept any degree of suffering, so that I may experience and testify to Your love.
+I vow to accept any degree of suffering so that I may experience and testify to Your love.